 Metrolink / Eco-Rapid Transit / High Speed Rail

 Anticipating that California High Speed Rail (HSR) will eventually serve the long haul passengers from Palmdale, the current Antelope Valley Metrolink line (blue line) can transform into a feeder to HSR (orange/gold line) with more local service.
 Accordingly, both more frequent service and more stations can be introduced along the route, particularly if the Metrolink locomotives train sets are replaced with either DMUs (diesel multiple units) or electric powered trains, enabling trains to accelerate into and out stations quicker, thereby making more frequent stops.
 New Glendale stations are proposed at Colorado near Pacific Edison Center and Grandview to serve Northwest Glendale neighborhoods and the GC3 Disney/Dreamworks campus.
-Given that tracks are directly adjacent Fernando Road, bus connections at these stations would be more efficient than at the current Glendale Transit Center.
+Given that tracks are directly adjacent to San Fernando Road, bus connections at these stations would be more efficient than at the current Glendale Transit Center.

 Next the plan imagines a median-running streetcar on Brand Boulevard (dark green line), linking the existing rail stop at the south end of the City with the downtown retail core.
 Continuing past the downtown Glendale, the streetcar turns west on Glenoaks Boulevard, heading towards the Burbank airport and future high speed rail station, passing by downtown Burbank and then Woodbury University on the way.
 Conveniently, the right-of-way for such a streetcar exists, as this 10-mile route follows the historic Pacific Electric Railway streetcars that connected Downtown Los Angeles, through Glendale, to Burbank.
-This system is imagined as a local service, built and operated thru a joint agreement between Glendale and Burbank, funded by a combination of Measure M dollars, local development impact fees, transportation assessment districts, and HSR local connection funds.
+This system is imagined as a local service, built and operated thru a joint agreement between Glendale and Burbank, funded by a combination of Measure M dollars, local development impact fees, transportation assessment districts, airport gate fees, and HSR local connection funds.

 Eventually the Measure M plan calls for an extension of the Gold Line Light Rail from Pasadena thru Glendale to the San Fernando Valley.
 The Glendale Connected Plan sees this as a cross-regional route (yellow line), running down the 134 Freeway center median for much of its length, with Glendale stations located at Glendale Adventist Medical Center (Verdugo/Chevy Chase), Brand/134, and Griffith Park/LA Zoo.
 From Griffith Park, access to the GC3 Disney/Dreamworks employment center is via a foot bridges across the Los Angeles River.

 Finally, Glendale Connected anticipates an expansion of the region’s subway system, with a branch of the existing Western subway from Hollywood’s Vermont/Sunset Station into Downtown Glendale.
-The new subway (dashed red line) will follow Los Feliz Road under Atwater Village, with stations at Tropico/GTC, then under Brand Boulevatd to a station at Colorado/Brand and a terminus at Brand/134 (at Space 134).
+The new subway (light green line) will follow Los Feliz Road under Atwater Village, with stations at Tropico/GTC, then under Brand Boulevatd to a station at Colorado/Brand and a terminus at Brand/134 (at Space 134).
 Presuming the subway also extends south of Wilshire Boulevard, this line would ultimately offer one-seat rides from Downtown Glendale to Koreatown and USC, and two-seat rides to Downtown Los Angeles, Hollywood, MidWilshire, Beverly Hills, Century City, Westwood/UCLA, Culver City and Santa Monica.